jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 8 - Bluetooth.md

 - Sends a page message (packet with only the DAC of the paged node) over 32 frequency hops, (from DAC, split into 2\*16 frequencies).
 - This is repeated until a response is received.
 - When a response is received, send a FHS message to allow the paged node to synchronize to the piconet

+The paged node, or slave, responds as such:

+- Listens on its hopping sequence for a page message
+- When received, send `page_response` and wait for the FHS of the pager

+#### Bluetooth Slave Connection State Modes

+There are 4:

+- Active, participating in piconet
+	- Listens/transmits/receives packets
+- Sniff, only listening on specified slots
+- Hold, not supporting Asynchronous Connnectionless (ACL) packets
+	- Reduced power status, may still participate in SCO exchanges
+- Park, not participating on piconet
+	- Though still retained as part of it

+#### Bluetooth Audio

+There are two voice encoding schemes; Pulse Code Modulaton (PCM) and Continuously Variable Slope Delta (CVSD) modulation.
+The choice of encoding scheme is made by the link manager, which negotiates the most appropriate scheme for the application.

+#### Bluetooth Link Security